ffund/intro-ml-tss21/notes/0-project-background.md

 author: Fraida Fund
 ---

-For the project component of this course, you will study a piece of recently published work in machine learning by: learning about your the work described in the paper, replicating some existing version of it (using a Python notebook or source code that is provided for you), and then extending that provided notebook or source code to highlight some element of the work.
+For the project component of this course, you will study a piece of recently published work in machine learning by: learning about the work described in the paper, running some existing version of it (using a Python notebook or source code that is provided for you), and then using that to validate a claim made in the paper.

 ## Goals

-I assign this project format because as you move on from this introductory course, it's important to:
+I assign this project format because as you move on from this introductory course, I want you to:

 * Engage with high-quality research in the field of machine learning.
 * Practice building on your foundation in machine learning fundamentals, to learn new concepts and techniques.